 OFAC Blocked Assets

-The Office of Foreign Assets Control (OFAC) is a part of the United States Department of the Treasury that administers and enforces economic sanctions programs, primarily against countries and groups of individuals involved in terrorism, narcotics trafficking, or other illicit activities.
-One of the key components of OFAC’s enforcement is the freezing of assets, or “blocking” of assets, of designated individuals or entities.
+The Office of Foreign Assets Control (OFAC) is a part of the United States government that administers and enforces economic sanctions programs, primarily against countries and groups of individuals involved in terrorism, narcotics trafficking, or other illicit activities.
+One of the key components of OFAC’s sanctions regulations enforcement is the freezing of assets, or “blocking” of assets, of designated individuals or entities.
 This process is designed to deter illicit activities, deprive sanctioned parties of resources, and safeguard the United States financial system from being exploited by these parties.

-When the OFAC mentions “blocked” property, it essentially refers to frozen assets.
+When the OFAC mentions “blocked” properties, it essentially refers to frozen assets.
 Examples of assets that may be blocked under OFAC sanctions include:

 1. Bank accounts or funds belonging to Specially Designated Nationals (SDNs) or those associated with a targeted government;